 The Josef Korbel School of International Studies has offered degree programs in international affairs since its founding in 1964 as the Graduate School of International Studies.
-The School was renamed May 28, 2008.
-The name honors the School's founder and first dean, Josef Korbel.
+The School was renamed May 28, 2008 to honor the School's founder and first dean, Josef Korbel.

 Ben M. Cherrington

 Ben Mark Cherrington is credited with laying the foundation for the Josef Korbel School's hallmark strengths: a global perspective, academic integrity, emphasis on the relevance of theory to skills and support of initiatives and activities that sustain a peaceful and prosperous world.

 Cherrington was the chair of the Department of International Relations at the University of Denver (the precursor to the Josef Korbel School).
 Under his leadership the department gained a national reputation.
 Thanks to Cherrington's drive and enthusiasm for organizing conferences, seminars and lectures on international affairs, Denver became a temporary home to politicians, diplomats, academics and business leaders from around the world—a tradition that lives on today.